 Click Open to launch your Notebook in your local browser window.
 Check out Jupyter documentation here.
 Note that notebooks currently run for a maximum of 12 hour long sessions, after which it will automatically be shut down.
 (Custom settings coming soon!)

 Note: Running a Jupyter Notebook Instance from within the Paperspace Native app will open Jupyter in your default web browser.

-Click Stop to stop your Notebook from running.
+Click the "Stop" button to stop your Notebook from running.
 When your Notebook is stopped, the billing session will end.
 You'll see how long your Running Time was for the latest session.

-Click the downward arrow to the right of your Notebook name to view your Notebook Artifacts.
+Click in the gray space to the right of your Notebook name to reveal your Notebook Artifacts underneath.
 New artifacts are only available after you have stopped running your notebook.

 Click Delete to remove your Notebook.
-Careful, this will permanently delete your Notebook.
-(Note: you can only delete a notebook once it has stopped running.)
+Careful - this will permanently delete your Notebook!